Jisung-P91/Jisung-P91.github.io/index.md

 Hi, my name is Ji Sung Park.
 This is a place for me to write on things that I am genuinely interested in.

+## **Blog #17 How are noodles different from other staple food"** ##
+*2024-03-15*

+As the authors in this [article](https://www.ft.com/content/fa3d201e-0e0b-461b-a623-c75c7312becd) puts, the current demand for instant noodles suggest an economic red flag as this processed commodity is an index of primacy of needs over greeds.
+The sticky inflation and highy interest rates turned discretionary spenders to conservative ones.
+But, the economy overall looks very resilient.
+The job data looks strong, QT roll-out did not lead to disastrous bond market and consumer spending is still marchig foward.
+But my question is, what is so special about the noodles? why didn't other food commodities behave like the noodles?

 ## **Blog #16 More Ivy schools are reinstating the standardized test requirements"** ##
 *2024-03-13*